Halloween Haunted Houses in Georgia

-If you are weak of heart, do not attend the 2013 Georgia haunted houses.
-Go some where like Minnesota, where the ghosts are frozen six months out of the year.
-Georgia seems to have some of the best haunted houses in the country.
+Georgia has some of the best haunted houses in the country.
 America’s Best Top 100 Haunted Houses in 2013 (with videos).
 Atlanta has all the zombies, vampires, werewolves, and ghouls to make staffing easy.

-Find below a list of haunted houses in Georgia 2013, a city directory of popular haunted houses, and then an information summary of the most popular haunted attractions.
+Find below a list of haunted houses in Georgia 2014, with dates, locations, them, and prices for popular haunted houses, and then an information summary of the most popular haunted attractions.
 We have separate attraction links and listings for haunted houses USA, haunted corn mazes, haunted trails, haunted zombie paintball, haunted forests, haunted hayrides, and ghost tours.

 Atlanta Haunted Houses

 Netherworld Haunted House - 6624 Dawson Blvd., Norcross, Georgia

 Netherworld in Atlanta just might be the best haunted house in Georgia.
 Each year it seems to just get better with new scenes, sets, and screams.
 This years theme is The Season Of The Witch in the main haunt attraction followed by Boogeyman.
 It takes about one hour to go through Netherworld not counting for the long wait lines.
 Netherworld Haunted House is open beginning the weekend of September 27th and 28th from 7 pm to 11 pm.
 In October it runs every night from October 4th through Halloween night plus November 1st,2nd, and 3rd.
 Monday through Thursdays are from 7:30 pm to 10:30 pm.
 Friday and Saturday nights the attraction runs 7 pm to midnight.
 Tickets are $22 for The Dead Ones every night but Friday and Saturday.
 Friday and Saturday the ticket price is $25.
 You can get into both The Dead Ones and Boogeyman for $28 or $30 on Friday and Saturday.
 Be aware of the horrific plat to punish all of mankind that went awry.
 Try to survive the giant bugs, wasps, spiders, and maggots.
 These places are beyond scary.
 Funtober names Netherworld the #1 Haunted House in Georgia.

 13 Stories Haunted House, 320 Temple Ave., Newman, GA 30263